JGrubb/platformsh-laravel-example/readme.md

 - `composer.json` (we use the [https://github.com/platformsh/platformsh-php-helper](platformsh/config-reader) composer package to fetch configs)
 - `config/app.php` - we fetch Platform variables here
 - `config/database.php` - we fetch Platform services config here
+- the two files in the `.platform` directory.
+I'm using Postgres for this example in `services.yaml`.
+- and of course '.platform.app.yaml'.
+This file continues to evolve as I learn more about Laravel and what it needs to integrate deeply with Platform.sh